 Why It’s Awesome: They won an award from Bravo Brighton which makes them officially the “Best Pub Grub” in the city.
 This place is all about the burgers and the Buffalo wings.
 We’re not sure why they decided to bring New York eating to Brighton, but it works and works amazingly well.

-This is thanks to Lost Boys Chicken, who run Inhouse at the Joker and in there own right are one of the top deliveroo takeaways in the city.
-This all boils down to there magically spicy buffalo wings.
+This is thanks to Lost Boys Chicken, who run in-house at the Joker and in their own right are one of the top deliveroo takeaways in the city.
+This all boils down to their magically spicy buffalo wings.

 The Joker doesn’t have a band on every night but there are occasional live acts which do grace its doors, and which add a little something extra to a night out.